misfist/misfist.com/wp-content/plugins/explanatory-dictionary/README.txt

 === Explanatory Dictionary ===
-Contributors: exed internet, s_ruben
+Contributors: exed internet, rjvandoesburg
 Tags: explanatory dictionary, dictionary, vocabulary, glossary, lexicon, explain, explanation, tooltips, descriptions Requires at least: 3.5.0
-Tested up to: 3.8.0
+Tested up to: 4.0.0
-Stable tag: 4.0.2
+Stable tag: 4.1.5

 This plugin is used when there are words, words expressions or sentences to be explained via tooltips in the posts or pages of your wordpress blog.